-Many people with thyroid disorders are interested in finding the ideal thyroid diet in an attempt to improve their health.
-Without question, eating well is one of the factors that can really help when one is following a natural treatment protocol.
-And in all honesty, even those people with thyroid conditions who are not using natural treatment methods can of course benefit from eating healthy.
+Many people with thyroid and autoimmune thyroid conditions are interested in finding the ideal thyroid diet in an attempt to improve their health.
+Without question, eating well is one of the primary factors that can greatly help when one is following a natural treatment protocol.
+And in all honesty, even those people with thyroid and autoimmune thyroid conditions who are not using natural treatment methods can of course benefit from eating healthy.

-A big reason why people with thyroid disorders want to modify their diet is to lose weight.
-This is especially true with people who have a hypothyroid disorder, such as Hashimoto’s Thyroiditis.
-And while eating well without question is an important component of any weight loss program, someone with a thyroid disorder who has difficulty losing weight needs to realize that in many cases, it is not just eating well and exercise that is essential when trying to lose weight.
-Many people with thyroid disorders who eat well and exercise and yet still can’t lose weight have hormonal imbalances that need to be addressed.
+A big reason why people with these conditions want to modify their diet is to lose weight.
+This is especially true with people who have a hypothyroid disorder, such as Hashimoto’s Thyroiditis, but sometimes is true for those with hyperthyroidism and Graves’ Disease.
+While eating well without question is an important component of any weight loss program, someone with a thyroid or autoimmune thyroid disorder who has difficulty losing weight needs to realize that in many cases, it is not just eating well and exercising regularly that is essential when trying to lose weight.
+Many people with these conditions who eat well and exercise and yet still can’t lose weight have hormonal imbalances that need to be addressed.
+And there can be other factors responsible for weight gain as well.
+I have discussed this in more detail in other articles.

-With that being said, eating well definitely is important, and in addition to the potential weight loss benefits, it will also help keep your blood sugar levels balanced.
-This will put less stress on your adrenal glands, allow you to digest your food better, help with immunity, and overall lead to greater health.
+With that being said, eating well definitely is important, and in addition to helping to maintain a healthy weight, it will also help keep your blood sugar levels balanced.
+This will put less stress on your pancreas and adrenal glands, allow you to digest your food better, help with immunity, and overall lead to greater health.

 The First 21 Days Are The Toughest

 Before I proceed, I do want to add that I don’t expect everyone to make these changes immediately, as from self experience I realize how difficult it is go “cold turkey” and make an instant switch from eating junk food to eating only healthy foods.
 As a result, many people need to take this slow.
-So for example, someone might begin by simply eliminating all soft drinks from their diets, and only drink pure water.
-Then they might go on to eliminate the sugary breakfast cereal they’re eating and replace it with a healthy breakfast that is high in protein.
+So for example, someone might begin by simply eliminating all soft drinks from their diets, and only drink purified water.
+Then they might go onto eliminate the sugary breakfast cereal they’re eating and replace it with a healthy breakfast such as eggs, or a smoothie.
 Of course if you can make an immediate switch and eliminate all of the junk food at once that’s great, but my point is that it’s perfectly fine to take it slow.

 Put Together A Food Diary